Gotta003/ros2_ur5_interface/README.md

 ## Simulation
 You can choose between two simulation environments:
-- **URSim**: A graphical simulation environment for the UR5 robot that uses a dedicated Docker container and is lightweight.
+- **URSim**: A graphical simulation environment for the UR5 robot that uses a dedicated Docker container.
+This solution is preferred since it is lightweight and simulates the real connection with the robot.
+But with this solution you can simulate ONLY the robot, not the environment (no cameras, external sensors, etc).
 - **Gazebo**: A more complex simulation environment that uses the ROS 2 Gazebo bridge and is included in the [pla10/ros2_ur5_interface](https://hub.docker.com/r/pla10/ros2_ur5_interface) Docker image.

 ## How to Use (URSim)